tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 // Get or create a string list ReadWriteNBTList<String> stringList = nbt.getStringList("list_key");
 stringList.add("value");

+// Get the list type, NBTTagString in this case NBTType type = nbt.getListType("list_key");

 // You can obtain the value back just like with normal Lists nbt.getStringList("list_key").get(0);